NVIDIA/ais-etl/transformers/face_detection/README.md

 ## Transformer Communication Mechanisms

-The transformer is compatible with `hpull`, `hpush`, and `hrev` for seamless integration.
+The transformer is compatible with `hpull` and `hpush` for seamless integration.
 Detailed information about these communication mechanisms can be found [here](https://github.com/NVIDIA/aistore/blob/main/docs/etl.md#communication-mechanisms).

 ## Recommended Parameter Setting